Gershon Legman: Author

 The full set of Neurotica was reprinted in one volume by Hacker Art Books, New York, in 1963.
 The Horn Book : Studies in Erotic Folklore and Bibliography was a collection of assorted writings from the 1950s and 1960s.
 Legman was a prolific writer of essays, reviews, and scholarly introductions, including those for the anonymous Victorian erotic memoir My Secret Life (1966), Aleksandr Afanasyev's Russian Secret Tales (1966), and Mark Twain's The Mammoth Cod and Address to the Stomach Club (1976).
 He supplemented his income at times through the sale of rare erotica.

 On account of his trial for violating United States Post Office regulations in his distributing his book Love and Death, Legman found it prudent to depart the United States.
 In 1953, Legman moved to La Clé des Champs, a farm in the South of France village of Valbonne, where he pursued his intellectual interests with greater freedom.

 In 1955, he organized an exhibition of Akira Yoshizawa's origami at the Stedelijk Museum in Amsterdam.

 Legman spent several decades compiling specimens of bawdy humor including limericks.

 In 1970, his first volume of over 1,700 limericks (published in 1953 by Les Hautes Etudes, Paris) was released in the United States as The Limerick.
 In 1977, he followed with a second volume, The New Limerick, which was reprinted as More Limericks in 1980.
-His magnum opus is considered to be Rationale of the Dirty Joke: An Analysis of Sexual Humor, a overview of erotic folklore.
+His magnum opus is considered to be Rationale of the Dirty Joke: An Analysis of Sexual Humor, an overview of erotic folklore.
 It was followed by No Laughing Matter : Rationale of the Dirty Joke: An Analysis of Sexual Humor, 2nd Series, for which a subscription had to be paid to support publishing, as no publisher would touch it after Grove put out volume one in 1968.
 Near the end of his life, Legman edited Roll Me in Your Arms and Blow the Candle Out, two volumes of bawdy songs and lore collected by Vance Randolph (both 1992).
 Another of Legman's endeavors was his edition of Robert Burns' The Merry Muses of Caledonia (1965).